Felipehonorato1/clusteringnretrieval/README.md

 ## Course

-_Taught by Emily Fox and Carlos Guestrin_
+_ Offered by University of Washington and taught by Emily Fox and Carlos Guestrin_

 [ Coursera ](https://www.coursera.org/learn/ml-clustering-and-retrieval)